they are life unto those that find them,

 We must saturate our minds with the Word of God.
 Repeat scripture and mantras of truth to yourself throughout the day.
 Tuck it into your heart and hang on to it.
 As we practice believing the truth, we grow more confident in the truth.
 We can feel well, inside and out.
 Just as Jesus said, “Your faith makes you well.”

 Jesus came to restore all that has been lost, everything that the enemy has stolen from us and our family (Joel 2:25).
 That means health, wealth, talents and gifts of intellect, favor and relationships.
 Jesus is the promise, the opportunity for complete restoration of mind, body and soul.

 Jesus Christ offers us the complete satisfaction, splendor and prosperity of His covering, His beauty.
 Receiving His Word as truth into our heart transforms us, inside and out.
-No man-made product or regimented workout can compare to the truth of the Bible.

 We must stop depending upon our sight--and ourselves, and start believing the Truth in our heart.
 Study the Bible verse of Proverbs 4:22 and all of God’s Word for yourself, and renew your vitality and health in Christ.

 |About Us||Contact Us||Daily Bible Verse|

 Let's build a Kingdom Community.
 As an encouragement to others, we would love to hear how God is working in your life.